 Tama’s work experience spreads over the fields of mental health and addictions (within DHB, NGOs and iwi providers) and cultural leadership on behalf of the hapū.
 His academic background includes Indigenous Studies and he has graduated from the University of Auckland with a postgraduate diploma in Maori Business Development.
 He is the Pou Arahi/Cultural Supervisor for Homecare Medical, and director at Ahikaroa Enterprises Ltd.

 Mel Hewitson is a professional director across philanthropic, financial and regulatory sectors.
 She is an Independent Director of Simplicity NZ, Fidelity Life Assurance and Domain name Commission.
-Mel is a trustee of Foundation North and Auckland Foundation.
+Mel is a trustee of Foundation North and Housing Foundation.
 She is a Chartered Member of the Institute of Directors, an Accredited Investment Fiduciary and holds Climate Competent Board Certification.

 Malcolm has whakapapa to both Ōrākei and Kaipara.
 He first qualified as a medical doctor and then went on to gain a masters degree in environmental management – for some years managing Ōrākei’s heritage and environment team.
 Malcolm is currently the Tumuaki (Chief Executive) for Ngā Maunga Whakahii o Kaipara Ngahere Ltd (the commercial arm of the post-settlement entity focused on managing Kaipara’s forest estates).
 He has held other governance roles over time and is currently a school board trustee.